anton-kochev/ai-commit/README.md

 - Automatically generates commit messages based on your staged changes
 - Interactive CLI for reviewing and confirming commit messages
+- Interactive commit message editing with your preferred editor
 - Cost estimation and confirmation before making API calls
 - Support for ignoring files via `.ai-commit-ignore`
 - Configuration caching for models and API keys